ShindouAris/Backend_yt-dlp/Readme.md

     - Yes, set `USE_R2_STORAGE=false` in `.env`
     - Files will be stored locally with automatic cleanup
     - All functionality remains the same, just using local storage

+13. **How does subtitle embedding work?**
+    - Use `fetch_subtitle: true` in `/get_all_format` to see available subtitle tracks
+    - Specify `subtitle` parameter in `/download` request with desired language code
+    - Subtitles are embedded directly into the video file
+    - Embedded subtitles can be toggled on/off in video players
+    - Supports both manual and auto-generated captions

 ---
 ## License